-Textured erasers only work as expected on textured brush strokes.
+Property Description NOTE Textured erasers only work as expected on textured brush strokes.
 Using a Textured eraser on a solid vector brush stroke or on a pencil line will only cut the eraser stroke's shape out of it.
 If you use a Textured, Preserve Vector type eraser on a solid vector shape or on a pencil line, the eraser will not erase anything.

-This option is not available when working on a bitmap layer.
+NOTE This option is not available when working on a bitmap layer.
 With bitmap layers, erasers are always textured, and textured eraser options are always available.

-Eraser Tip Library

-This is where you select the shape of the eraser tip.
+Eraser Tip Library This is where you select the shape of the eraser tip.
 By default, it is round.
 Note that some tips are designed to have semitransparent areas, even when the maximum eraser opacity is set to 100%.
 To create a custom eraser tip, you must prepare the file ahead of time, either in Harmony or in a third-party software, such as Adobe Photoshop.
 Colour is not supported and transparency is not supported in the traditional sense.
 Black appears as 100% opaque, white appears as 100% transparent and all the shades of grey in between appear as varying degrees of semitransparency.
-A range of file formats are supported-.jpeg, .png, .tif, .psd, .tga to name a few.
+A range of file formats are supported-jpeg, .png, .tif, .psd, .tga to name a few.
 Alpha channels are disregarded on import.
-It is recommended that your file be between 100×100 pixels and 400×400 pixels.
+It is recommended that your file be between 100 x 100 pixels and 400 x 400 pixels.
 You can also import eraser tips that you exported from Harmony, so you can share them with colleagues.

-Minimum and Maximum Size

-The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
-This works with the pressure sensitivity of a pen tablet.
+Minimum and Maximum Size The minimum and maximum sizes of your drawing tool produce the thick and thin effect on your stroke.
+This works with the pressure sensitivity of a pen tablet. • Maximum Size: Defines the maximum width of the stroke. • Minimum Size: Defines the minimum width of the stroke in relation to and as a percentage of the maximum size.